Playoff participants also contend for team recruiting title

 Many of the elite recruits that didn’t choose LSU, Clemson or Ohio State are instead heading to Alabama and Georgia, two other recent playoff participants.
 Those five programs have commitments from about half the top 50 prospects.

 Clemson tops the 247Sports Composite team recruiting rankings and was followed in order by Alabama, Ohio State, Georgia and LSU as of early Wednesday evening.
-Oklahoma’s class was ranked 11th.
+Oklahoma’s class was ranked ninth.

 “More teams are recruiting at an elite level,” said Barton Simmons, the director of scouting for 247Sports.
 “Usually, it’s one, two or three (teams) tops.
 This cycle there’s legitimately four or five teams recruiting at a national championship level.”